erikedin/Behavior.jl/docs/TUTORIAL.md

 ```bash
 $ git clone https://github.com/erikedin/ExecutableSpecifications.jl ExecutableSpecifications
 ```
-Note that we're cloning it into a repo with the `.jl` prefix, for consistency with the newly generated package.
+Note that we're cloning it into a repo without the `.jl` prefix, for consistency with the newly generated package.

 Start Julia in `~/.julia/dev` and activate the CoffeeMachine package, by
 ```